Turnitin Frequently Asked Questions (FAQs) for Students

 If a lecturer chooses to use Turnitin for a particular Course or Assignment, the lecturer will create a 'Turnitin Assignment' within Wattle.
 When a student submits a 'Turnitin Assignment' within Wattle, the assignment will then be submitted to Turnitin for text-matching.

-Turnitin matches the text within an assignment by comparing a student's submission against an archive of internet documents, Internet data, a repository of previously submitted papers, and subscription repository of periodicals, journals, and publications.
+Turnitin matches the text within an assignment by comparing a student's submission against an archive of internet documents, internet data, a repository of previously submitted papers, and subscription repository of periodicals, journals, and publications.
 Turnitin then creates an 'Originality Report' which can be viewed by both lecturers and students, which identifies where the text within a student submission has matched another source.

-Turnitin also stores a record of all submitted assignments on a central database.
+Turnitin also stores a record of all submitted assignments on central database.
 This is done so that future submissions, for example assignments submitted to the ANU in future years, will be checked against previously submitted assignments.

 While Turnitin retains a copy of submitted assignments, it does not reproduce these assignments or disclose them to third parties.
 This means that while a copy of your student's assignment is stored, it is never shown to a third party and the student retains ownership of their assignment.